-If you change your home phone number or cell phone number, please call your school's secretary.
+If you change your home phone number, cell phone number or if it is unlisted, please call your school's secretary.
 In case of an emergency, it would be impossible to contact you unless we have the correct number.

 For emergency situations it is also necessary that the school have the name and telephone number of an individual to contact if the child's parent or guardian is unavailable.